hsf-training/hsf-training-cmake-webpage/index.md

 Welcome to the FIRST-HEP CMake tutorial!
 The aim of this tutorial is to cover the basics of using CMake.
 This tutorial is based on the online book [Modern CMake][], with a focus on CMake 3.11+.
 This is almost what is [called the "More Modern" era](https://github.com/Bagira80/More-Modern-CMake) of CMake (which is 3.12+).
 We will cover the basics of making and building a project, and some details of design.

+First taught at the [2019 USATLAS Computing Bootcamp at LBNL](https://smeehan12.github.io/2019-08-19-usatlas-computing-bootcamp/).

 > ## Prereqs
 >
 > On your computer, you need to have: